Last modified: September 6th, 2021

 In addition to end-to-end encryption, all content is also cryptographically signed by the user, before sending it to us.
 This means that you can always check the signature of any content you get back from our servers, which protects you from forgery (e.g. by a malicious actor).

 Communicating with ProtonMail: Your communications with the Company, such as support requests, bug reports, or feature requests may be saved by our staff.
 The legal basis for processing is our legitimate interest to troubleshoot more efficiently and improve the quality of the ProtonMail service.

-Payment Information: The Company relies on third parties to process credit card, PayPal, and Bitcoin transactions so the Company necessarily must share payment information with third parties.
-Anonymous cash or Bitcoin payments and donations are accepted however.
+Payment Information: We rely on third parties to process credit card, PayPal, and Bitcoin transactions and must therefore share payment information with third parties.
+Anonymous cash or Bitcoin payments and donations are however accepted.
 The legal basis of this processing is the necessity to the execution of the contract between you and us.

 We do not have any advertising on our site.
 Any data that we do have will never be shared except under the circumstances described below in the Data Disclosure Section.
 We do NOT do any analysis on the limited data we do possess with two exceptions:

-Through the Service, you can directly access, edit, delete or export personal data processed by the Company in your use of the Service.
+Through the Services, you can directly access, edit, delete or export personal data processed by the Company in your use of the Services.